houseworksinc/pr-review-bot/README.md

 ## Overview

-The workflow fetches the PR diff and changed files, sends them to OpenAI's API, and posts a detailed analysis as a comment on the PR.
+The workflow fetches the PR diff and changed files, sends them to Gemini's API, and posts a detailed analysis as a comment on the PR.
 The analysis covers:

 - Summary of changes
 - Technical analysis